 On the other hand, Saria Majid, who had a baby girl, Bareera Siddiqui, just two months ago, chooses to fast and she says it’s completely fine for her.
 “I intend to fast during the whole month as I did when my first child, Ali Siddiqui, was born three years ago,” she says.
-Majid adds Ramazan came when Ali was seven months old and she fasted for all 30 days.
+Majid adds Ramazan came when Ali was seven months old and she kept fast for all 30 days.
 But, she used to give Ali some table food.
 “I feel Bareera feels hungry as I cannot feed her more so I give her some water and she falls asleep.
 I am not sure whether I should feed her water or not.”

 Islam and breastfeeding in Ramazan